FAQ: Interns and Preceptors

 Please note that licensed pharmacists are not obligated to supervise internships and the preceptor role is entirely voluntary.
 If the pharmacist does not meet the requirements to become a preceptor, the intern will be responsible for finding another eligible pharmacist to act as his/her preceptor.

 Any changes in preceptor pharmacist and/or pharmacy will require the advance approval of the Registrar.
-Interns cannot switch preceptors and/or pharmacies during the post-graduate internship without approval from the College of Pharmacists of Manitoba.
+Interns cannot switch preceptors and/or pharmacies during the their internship without approval from the College of Pharmacists of Manitoba.

 8. How will my internship be evaluated?